Common Names: European elder, black elder, elderberry, elder flower, sambucus

 What Have We Learned?

-- There’s not enough information to show whether elder flower and elderberry are helpful for any other purposes.
+- There’s not enough information to show whether elderberry is helpful for any other health purposes.

 What Do We Know About Safety?

 - Raw unripe elderberries and other parts of the elder tree, such as the leaves and stem, contain toxic substances (e.g., sambunigrin) that can cause nausea, vomiting, and diarrhea; cooking eliminates this toxin.
 Large quantities of the toxin may cause serious illness.

 - Little is known about whether it’s safe to use elderberry during pregnancy or while breastfeeding.

 - Don’t rely on elderberry or other dietary supplements for prevention or treatment of COVID-19.
 They have not been shown to be effective.